TomohikoNakamura/jaCappella_corpus/index.md

 ## Metadata
 Metadata of the songs are given as a csv file.
 The items in the csv file are as follows.
-- song_name_in_en: Song title in Hepburnian Roman alphabet
+- title_in_en: Title in Hepburnian Roman alphabet
+- title_in_ja: Title in Japanese
-- song_name_in_en: Song title in Japanese
+- lyric_writer: Lyric writer name of the original song in Japanese
-- lyricist: Lyricist name
-- lyric_copyright: Copyright of the lyrics
+- copyright_of_lyric_writer: Copyright of the lyric writer of the original song
-- composer: Composer
+- composer: Composer name of the original song in Japanese
-- song_copyright：Copyright of the song
+- copyright_of_composer: Copyright of the composer of the original song
-- arranger：Arranger
+- arranger：Arranger name of the song of our corpus in Japanese
-- subset：Name of subset
+- subset：Subset name
-- voice_part：voice part name
+- voice_part：Voice part name
-- singer_id: Singer ID
+- singer_id: Singer identifier (ID)
-- gender: Gender of the singer
+- gender: Singer's gender
-- first_lang: Native language of the singer
+- first_lang: First language of singer

 # Terms of Use
 The terms of use are different for non-commercial and commercial uses.
+The jaCappella corpus team reserves all copyrights and neigboring rights of the vocal ensemble songs.

 ## For non-commercial use
 For non-commercial use, audio and score data are distributed under the [CC BY-NC-ND 4.0 License](https://creativecommons.org/licenses/by-nc-nd/4.0/deed.en).